engelsbonilla/color-matcher/README.md

 color patches to build accurate profiles.
 The “FIXED” tag denotes improvements in handling device data, while version **2.1.8** includes the latest adjustments for more reliable color matching.

+## Development

+The project ships with an ESLint setup that checks HTML files using the `eslint-plugin-html` plugin.
+Run `npm install` to install the required development dependencies before invoking `npm run lint`.